textileio/papers/draft.md

 Threads.
 For example, a key-value store built on Threads would "map" key-value operations, such as `put`, `get`, and `del` to internal Actions.
-The Events derived from said Actions would then be used to mutate the Store like any Entity, effectively encapsulating the entire Store in a database structure that satisfies a key-value store interface.
+The Events derived from said Actions would then be used to mutate the Store like any Instance, effectively encapsulating the entire Store in a database structure that satisfies a key-value store interface.
 These additional interfaces would also be distributed as Modules (see [@sec:Modules]), making